Softcover, 136 pages

 19 x 27,5 cm

 Language: English, German

-The catalogue, designed by Swiss-based art direction firm Kasper-Florio with Samuel Bänziger, features an essay by Caroline Busta and fictional stories by Theresa Patzschke.
+Published by KALEIDOSCOPE, the book is designed by Teo Schifferli and features an essay by Caroline Busta as well as fictional stories by Theresa Patzschke.

-Tobias Spichtig (Swiss, b.1982) is an artist who lives and works in Zürich and Berlin.
-His work has been exhibited in institutions and galleries worldwide, including CFA, Berlin; Spazio Maiocchi, Milan; Centre d'Art Contemporain - La Synagogue, Delme; SALTS, Basel; and Museum Folkwang, Essen.
+Tobias Spichtig (Swiss, b.
+1982) lives and works in Zürich and Berlin.
+His work has been exhibited at the Swiss Institute, New York; KW Institute for Contemporary Art, Berlin; Spazio Maiocchi, Milan; and Centre d'Art Contemporain – La Synagogue, Delme; among other art institutions.